Disability Income Insurance FAQ

 Is this coverage occupation specific?

-Do I need to be an ACEP member to enroll?
+Do I need to be an ACEP member to apply?

 Yes, you must be and remain an ACEP member to continue coverage.